 What is the tuition structure for the 3+2 Master of Science in Athletic Training program?

 Students will pay the undergraduate comprehensive tuition/fee structure for the first three years of study.
 Once admitted to the professional Master of Science in Athletic Training program students pay the annual MSAT tuition and fee structure that is billed in 6 blocks (summer I, fall I, spring I, summer II, fall II, spring II).
-A sample of tuition based on the 2017-18 and 2018-19 tuition rates are included below.
+A tuition based on the 2018-19 and 2019-2020 tuition rates are included below.
 Please note that the amounts do not reflect tuition/fee increases that may occur annually or room and dining plans available to undergraduate students.

 |Year at HPU||Tuition/Fee Structure|

 |Pre-professional year 1||Undergraduate Tuition/Fee Structure|